Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Global Properties

-\paragraph{Using refinement and reachability.} Let $M_1$ be the refinement of the given system $M$ wrt the given $\phi$; i.e., $M_1$ $\equiv$ $\refineSystem{M}{\phi}$.
-Clearly, a state satisfies $\eglobally{\phi}$ in $M$ iff it satisfies $\eglobally{\phi}$ in $M_1$, which in turn is true iff there is at least one infinite trace from this state in $M_1$; this is because \emph{every} concrete transition in $M_1$ starts from a state that satisfies $\phi$.
-Our objective now is to find a Presburger formula, somehow using reachability analysis, that represents the set of states in $M_1$ that have an infinite trace starting from them.
-Two key insights that make this possible are: (a) In a finite-branching system, as per K\"{o}enig's Lemma, there is an infinite trace from a state iff there are traces starting from it of \emph{all possible} lengths $k$, for $k \geq 0$. (b) A state has a trace of length $k$ from it iff it satisfies the formula $\prek{M_1}{\phi}$, which can be computed by reachability analysis.
+A state $\vec{s}$ satisfies $\eglobally{\phi}$ in the refined system $M_1$ (and hence in the original system $M$) iff there is at least one infinite trace from this state in $M_1$; this is because \emph{every} concrete transition in $M_1$ starts from a state that satisfies $\phi$.
+Our objective therefore is to find a Presburger formula, using reachability analysis, that represents the set of states in $M_1$ that have an infinite trace starting from them.
+Two key insights that make this possible are: (a) In a finite-branching system, as per K\"{o}enig's Lemma, there is an infinite trace from a state iff there are traces starting from it of \emph{all possible} lengths $k$, for $k \geq 0$. (b) A state has a trace of length $k$ from it iff it satisfies the formula $\prek{M_1}{\phi}$, which can be computed by existing reachability analysis techniques.
 Therefore, with this formula in hand, one only needs to eliminate $k$ as a free variable from it using universal quantification, as in $\forall k\geq 0.\ \prek{M_1}{\phi}$, to obtain the precise set of states that satisfy $\eglobally{\phi}$ in $M$.

-\paragraph{Computing $\prek{M_1}{\phi}$.}
+\subsubsection{Computing $\forall k\geq 0.\ \prek{M_1}{\phi}$.}